-Not too long ago, I participated in a Civics 101/NPR podcast about the whips.
-A few years ago, a New York Times political blog featured an entry about the project and the role of congressional whips in general.
+Not too long ago, I participated in a Civics 101/NPR podcast about the whips that draws on material in that book.
+Likewise, a New York Times political blog featured an entry about the project and the role of congressional whips in general.
 A data archive that includes information about over 650 whip counts from the U.S. House can be accessed with the menu item to the left.
 Over the next few months I will be reconfiguring and extending these data sets so that scholars and others can make use of the evidence gathered for The Whips.

-I've served in a variety of staff positions in Congress and enjoy advising students about professional opportunities on Capitol Hill.
+Over the years, I've served in a variety of staff positions in Congress and enjoy advising students about professional opportunities on Capitol Hill.
 During 1991-92, as an American Political Science Association Congressional Fellow, I spent the academic year learning about the Congress while working in the personal office of a prominent member of the U.S. House.
 In 1992-93, I served as professional staff to the Joint Committee on the Organization of Congress, a temporary, bipartisan panel charged with formulating proposals for reforming the House and Senate.
 I also have served as co-editor of the Legislative Studies Quarterly (2003-07), the leading scholarly journal specializing in legislatures, and as chair of the Legislative Studies Section of the American Political Science Association (2011-13).